Principal component analysis for second-order stationary vector time series: Numerical Properties

-The forecasting comparison is conducted in the same manner as in the previous two examples.
-We adopt the segmentation with 4 groups: \{1, 2, 3\}, \{4, 5\}, \{6\} and \{7\}, i.e. we regard that only the three pairs, corresponding to the 3 maximum cross correlations in Fig.\ref{measlesRatio}(a), are connected.
+The forecasting comparison is conducted in the same manner as in Examples \ref{ex-temperature} and \ref{ex-UNindustry}.
+We adopt the segmentation with 4 groups: \{1,\,2,\,3\}, \{4,\,5\}, \{6\} and \{7\}, i.e. we regard that only the three pairs, corresponding to the 3 maximum cross correlations in Fig \ref{measlesRatio}(a), are connected.
 We forecast the notified measles cases in the last 14 weeks of the period for all the 7 cities.
-The results are reported in Table \ref{tablemeasles}.
-Once again the forecasting based on this (approximate) segmentation is much more accurate than those based on the direct VAR and RVAR, although we have ignored quite a few small but significant cross correlations among the transformed series.
-Note that the large values of the standard deviation reported in Table \ref{tablemeasles} are due to the fact that the data from different cities are on different scales; see Fig.\ref{measles}.
+Due to the fact that the data from different cities are on different scales, we present the results based on relative MSEs in Table\ref{table7cities}.
+More specifically, we first fit an AR model for each component series of the original time series and calculate the associated MSEs.
+For a given other method, we define its relative MSE for each component series of the original time series as the ratio of its MSE and that of the fitted univariate AR model mentioned before.
+Once again the forecasting based on this (approximate) segmentation is much more accurate than those based on the direct VAR and RVAR models, and univariate AR model to each of the original time series, although we have ignored quite a few small but significant cross correlations among the transformed series.
+The over-segmentation case with each component as an individual group and the incomplete-segmentation case with 3 groups (\{1,\,2,\,3,\,7\}, \{4,\,5\},\{6\}) are also considered.
+The over-segmentation ignores all the correlations between any different components of the transformed series.
+Such cross correlations in this example are very significant.
+Hence, the over-segmentation will have an adverse effect while the incomplete-segmentation taking account of more correlations will have an advantage in this case, which is also verified by the results presented in Table\ref{table7cities}.

 \end{example}